 Derek has been Cuyamaca's Music Technician since 2018.
 He's thrilled to be part of the team that makes Cuyamaca's Performing Arts Department what it is!

-Derek plays guitar & bass.
+Derek plays guitar and bass.
 He also has a passion for making videos and recording/editing all types of music.
 Some other hobbies include motorcycles, vintage cars, and mountain biking.